I am a lecturer in Strategy at the Institute of Management Studies, Goldsmiths – University of London.

 My PhD thesis titled “Essays on performance, corporate financial strategy and organization of multinational banks in Africa” was completed in September 2014.
 I conducted a bank survey in Kenya (September-November 2013), Tanzania (November-December 2013) and Ghana (March 2014) to collect data for my thesis.

-Before joining the PhD program in Business Economics at the LSE in October 2011 I completed a MPhil in Development Studies at the University of Cambridge (2011) and I also hold a MPhil in Economics from Sciences-Po Paris (2006).
 I have worked in both public and private financial institutions.
 I started my career as an intern economist at the Banque de France in the African Franc Zone and Development Financing department.
 I subsequently worked in investment banking as a Junior Economist at HSBC in Paris and then as an Equity Research Associate at Societe Generale in London, covering insurance stocks.

 I have also carried out consulting work for the OECD, the U.K. Department for International Development (DFID), the African Development Bank (AfDB), and for Ashoka, a nonprofit supporting social entrepreneurs.